psouranis/psouranis.github.io/_posts/2025-06-10-metaclasses.md

 # <class 'numpy.ndarray'>
 ```

-You notice that the type is `class`!.
 So `type` is actually Python's built-in default metaclass.
-And the thing is that you can actually create a class dynamically using `type`
+And the thing is that you can actually create a class dynamically using `type`.

 ```python
 type("Foo", (), {})